tryexc/matlab.BRS/README.md

 # matlab.BRS
-Matlab-Tool to calculate Baro-Reflex-Sensitivity Values from Best-to-Best Heart-rate and systolic Blood-pressure Data.
+Matlab-Tool to calculate Baroreflex-Sensitivity Values from Best-to-Best Heart-rate and systolic Blood-pressure Data.

+see: www.brsoft.org